 Before I get into the meat of the article, there is one topic I want to bring up first.
 Many people have an expectation of fat loss being this nice weekly linear thing that occurs in a predictable fashion.
 And certainly, for some people this can be the case.
 However, for an equally large number of people (and I’d probably tend to argue that these folks are in the majority), fat loss does not occur in a predictable linear fashion.

 Rather, there are often stops and starts or, as it’s often referred to on the Internets, stalls and whooshes.
-I discussed this topic in some seriousness in The Stubborn Fat Solution and excerpted that bit in the article Of Whooshes and Squishy Fat.
+As silly as the name sounds I discussed it in some seriousness in The Stubborn Fat Solution.
 The main culprit here is almost always water retention which can mask fat true fat loss and make it look as if a diet that is otherwise set up perfectly (and working just fine) actually isn’t.

 My point in bringing this up is actually not just to depress people.
 Rather, I’m pointing out that what I’m going to discuss in this article in terms of adjusting the diet can be done too often.
 For folks who have issues with water retention (who may see big drops every couple of weeks rather than smaller drops weekly), trying to gauge true weekly fat loss and adjust the diet is usually a losing proposition.